enasequence/pipelite/README.md

   Pipelite service
 - pipelite.executor.lsf.env: the environmental variables passed to the command executor
 - pipelite.executor.lsf.workDir: the working directory where the output file and job definition files are written
-- pipelite.executor.lsf.logBytes: the number of last bytes from the output file saved in the stage log
 - pipelite.executor.lsf.definition: the job definition resource name, file name or URL
 - pipelite.executor.lsf.format: the job definition file format: YAML, JSON, or JSDL
 - pipelite.executor.lsf.parameters: the job definition parameters applied to the job definition file.
 The key is the parameter placeholder that if found in the job definition file will be replaced with the corresponding value.
-- pipelite.executor.lsf.permanentErrors: exit codes that are considered permanent errors.
-Permanent error stage execution count is set to maximum retries + 1.

 ##### AwsBatch executor parameters